 Note: Grab the Eyes of the Eagle.
 For 2,500 GP it's a steal, considering how much of a bother failing Perception checks can make things.
 Have Jaethal wear these and she should have a great chance at spotting everything and anything for the rest of the chapter, provided you keep boosting her Perception skill every time she levels up, of course.

 Much, if not all of this gear will prove quite useful in your future adventures.
 As for scrolls, consider picking up the Scroll of Fireball and Scroll of Haste.
-Keep them handy for when Octavia hits 5th level as a Wizard (or better yet, your protagonist does), as these are two keystone Wizard spells, and for 375 GP each, they’re a steal.
-Of course, you can find both of these in the wilderness if you’re willing to wait, and if Octavia is your primary Wizard, you might as well, as she won’t be hitting sixth level (hence fifth level as a Wizard) for quite a while yet.
+Keep them handy for when Octavia hits 5th level as a Wizard (or better yet, your protagonist or a mercenary you've hired does), as these are two keystone arcane spells, and for 375 GP each, they're a steal.
+Of course, you can find both of these in the wilderness if you're willing to wait, and if Octavia is your primary Wizard, you might as well, as she won't be hitting sixth level (hence fifth level as a Wizard) for quite a while yet.

 Verdel's wares are more catered to the stouter sort of warriors, and it includes Adamantine Full Plate Mail +1 (heavy armor with Damage Reduction 3/-), Mithral Full Plate +1 (medium armor - thanks to being made of mithral - with the protection of heavy armor).
 These two suits of armor are some of the most expensive items you can potentially buy right now, but it is the sort of armor that's fit for a baron...